lakafior/XTEink-Web-Font-Maker/README.md

-# XTEink Web Font Toolkit
+# XTEink Web Font Maker

 A web-based tool to convert standard font files (`.ttf`, `.otf`) into the 1-bit, fixed-grid `.bin` format used by XTEink e-reader devices.